compayer/compayer-lib-php/README.md

 An official PHP SDK library for push stat message to Compayer.

 ## Features
-* Creates and send the Event of start, success and fail to the Compare analytics.
+* Creates and send the Event of start, success, fail or refund to the Compare analytics.
 * Help to convert response message from Yandex.Money, Xsolla and Paysuper to the Event message.

 ## Requirements